Our Team

 Our Leadership Team

 At TALS we have a dedicated, highly skilled workforce with a wealth of collective experience and expertise in legal services and community justice.
-Our leadership team not only comprises a wealth of knowledge across the corporate and legal space but more importantly lived experience.
+Our leadership team, along with all staff, not only comprises a wealth of knowledge across the corporate and legal space but more importantly lived experience.
 Collectively they are responsible for ensuring the delivery of a high quality, culturally safe service delivered in such a way as to empower our people through knowledge, passion and commitment.

 • Smiling man with short brown hair wearing a black T-shirt with a TAS logo.